crosscode-nl/gitdevopsdemos/README.md

 ### Installation

-Argo CD installs application into a Kubernetes based on repository resources.
+Argo CD installs applications into a Kubernetes based on repository resources.
 It will monitor differences and provides a nice UI to manage the applications.

 This demo tries to show how quickly you can spin-up a cluster once it is defined in git.

-Requirementes:
+Requirements:

 New kubernetes cluster (VMWare/Cloud/What you want)